Find answers to all of your eBay questions, whatever the subject.

 - Are product identifiers required for refurbished items?

-Yes, refurbished items that are listed as being in manufacturer refurbished condition will require product identifiers.
-Items listed as being in seller refurbished condition will not require identifiers.
+No, items listed as being in seller refurbished condition will not require identifiers.

 - Are multi-SKU listings included in this requirement?

 You will be required to include product identifiers for new and manufacturer-refurbished multi-SKU items with variations in select categories.

 Until then, you will be able to voluntarily include product identifiers at the variant level in every listing tool.